maxmarsc/ADAA_wavetable/README.md

 The paper provided an algorithm, some results and some matlab demo code which you can find [here](https://dangelo.audio/ieee-talsp-aaiir-osc.html)

-This work is going to be presented at the [Audio Developer Conference 2023](https://audio.dev/conference/) alongside its C++ implementation for real-time [here](https://github.com/maxmarsc/libadawata).
+This work is going to be presented at the [Audio Developer Conference 2023](https://audio.dev/conference/) alongside its C++ implementation for real-time [here](https://github.com/maxmarsc/libadawata) (TBA).
 I'll add more graphics illustrating the results once the conference happened.

 The code contained in here is certainly not production ready, but I made what I could to understand, replicate, and further adapt the algorithm to a real-time scenario.